Just because your pet is entering their “golden years” does not mean they have to stop doing the things they love.

 Your pet can’t tell you that they are in pain, and they won’t actually vocalize or whine until their joint pain (arthritis) becomes severe.
 What will you observe?
 When your pet is in pain – they will sleep more, they will hide (especially cats), and they will become disinterested in their favorite activities, such as showing excitement to go for a walk, or hesitation to jump on furniture.

 The first step is to schedule a physical exam so that our doctors can determine the cause of the change you’ve observed.
 During the visit, we may recommend that your pet undergo diagnostics, such as radiographs and lab work.
-The information provided by these tests helps our doctors to diagnose the specific cause of their illness and develop a therapy plan to not only improve the quality of your pet’s live but support their longevity as well.
+The information provided by these tests helps our doctors to diagnose the specific cause of their illness and develop a therapy plan to not only improve the quality of your pet’s life but support their longevity as well.

 As your pet enters their golden years our doctors will recommend some additional diagnostics to better evaluate their health.
 Annual blood work provides a significant amount of information about your pet’s health.
 When performed regularly, our doctors can catch and treat the early onset of many diseases.
 We also recommended that a urine test, or urinalysis, be done annually.
-Checking a urine sample can assist our doctors in the diagnosis of urinary tract infections, diabetes, dehydration, and is the best way to detect kidney problems.
+Checking a urine sample can assist our doctors in the diagnosis of urinary tract infections, diabetes, and dehydration, and is the best way to detect kidney problems.

 Unlike people who can tell us they hurt, our pets don’t communicate this to us, and there are usually no obvious signs that they are in pain.
 We need to watch for subtle changes in their habits and behavior to see if they are hurting or uncomfortable.